-For Anthropology 2017 we tackled big and controversial questions anthropology has attempted to answer.
+For my Intro-to-Anthropology 2017 course we tackled big and controversial questions anthropology has attempted to answer.
 Here’s a big one: Is Social Inequality Inevitable?

+This material was for Intro-to-Anthro 2017.
 In my 2016 version of a class on Social Inequality, I assigned the entire chapter.
 However, since the time of the 2016 US elections, students noted that the issues of nation and nationalism deserved separate treatment.
-And see Introduction to Anthropology 2018 for how I plan to teach about social inequality in fall 2018.

 Social Inequality & Naturalizing Discourses